ykwei7/Track-O/docs/DeveloperGuide.md

 ![CollectivePredicateActivityDiagram](images/CollectivePredicateActivityDiagram.png)

-The following sequence diagram shows the workflow of how a FindCommand is used.
+The following sequence diagram shows the workflow when a user uses the `Find` feature.
 ![FindCommandParserSequenceDiagram](images/FindCommandParserSequenceDiagram.png)

 #### Design Considerations